ThomasPr/ThomasPr.github.io/_posts/2023-06-14-javascript-generator-functions.md

-## 2. Querying in Batches without Generator Functions
+## 2. Implementing Batch Queries

 To efficiently query large datasets from a database, it's necessary to retrieve the data in subsets rather than all at once.
 This is achieved through batch operations, which involve querying the database multiple times and limiting the returned rows to a specific number while skipping the previously fetched rows.

-TypeORM allows us to set take and skip attributes for batch querying, but it requires explicit configuration.
-Here's an example of implementing batch operations
+TypeORM allows us to set `take` and `skip` attributes for batch querying, but it requires explicit configuration.
+Here's an example of implementing batch operations:

 ```typescript